hyundai-robotics/doc-hi6-ladder-edit/book.md

 The manual is subject to change without prior notification.

 Copyright ⓒ 2025 by Hyundai Robotics {% endhint %}# 1.
-OverView
+Intro

 {% hint style="info" %}This feature is supported from version V60.32-00 and later.